 In 1963, the Department of Provincial Secretary established the Museum and Archives Branch to oversee the creation of a Provincial Museum and Archives, which began acquiring records.
 The passage of the Provincial Archives Act in 1966 established the Provincial Archives of Alberta (PAA), which reported to the Department of Provincial Secretary.
 The Act also repealed the Preservation of Public Documents Act and established the Public Documents Committee, with the PAA as its secretariat.
+The records of the Legislative Library's archival program were transferred to the Provincial Archives in 1974.
 In 1995, the Public Records Committee (the successor to the Public Documents Committee) was replaced by the Alberta Records Management Committee, and representatives of the Department of Public Works, Supply and Services became its Secretariat.

 Starting in 1967, the PAA was co-located with the Royal Alberta Museum until the PAA moved to its current building in 2003.

 Mandates/Sources of authority